 Didn’t get enough gilded age mansions and scenery on the cliff walk?
 Ocean drive has more insanely beautiful architecture and ocean views.

 This is one of the best ways to see Newport RI if you have limited time, or prefer driving instead of walking the 3.5 mile cliff walk.

 6. Castle Hill Beach & Lighthouse

-Located at the end of Ocean Drive on stunning Narragansett Bay, this historic lighthouse is a must-see on your travel to Newport RI!
-Although it was built in 1890, it’s still used today for navigation to ships entering the passageway between Aquidneck Island and Conanicut Island.
+Located at the end of Ocean Drive on stunning Narragansett Bay, this historic lighthouse is a must-see on your travel to Newport.
+Although it was built in 1890, it’s still used today for navigation and ships entering the passageway between Aquidneck Island and Conanicut Island.

 7. Brenton Point State Park in Newport RI

-While you’re in the area, another one of the most fun things to do in Newport RI is visiting the state parks!
+Another one of the most fun things to do in Newport RI is visiting the many state parks.
 Brenton Point sits on the former estate of Rhode Island legend William Brenton.
 It offers incredible views of the Atlantic Ocean and is known as a great place to go hiking or fishing.